solids4foam/solids4foam/README.md

 solids4foam - a finite volume toolbox for solid mechanics and fluid solid interaction simulations

 ### What is this repository for? ###

 solids4foam is toolbox for OpenFOAM with capabilities for solid mechanics and fluid solid interactions.

 ### How do I get set up? ###

 To get setup, you must first have foam-extend-4.0 installed, details of which can be found on the OpenFOAM Wiki at: https://openfoamwiki.net/index.php/Installation

 Once foam-extend-4.0 has been installed, download solids4Foam and change to the foam-extend-4.0 branch using the command:

-$> git checkout foam-extend-4.0
+    git checkout foam-extend-4.0

-then run the enclosed Allwmake script to compile soldis4Foam.
+then run the enclosed `Allwmake` script to compile solids4Foam.

+Notes:
-Note: the master branch is for foam-extend-3.2 but is not up-to-date.
+  1. the `master` branch is for foam-extend-3.2 but is not up-to-date.
-Note2: the of30parFSIwip branch compiles with OpenFOAM-3.0.1 and includes
+  2. the `of30parFSIwip` branch compiles with OpenFOAM-3.0.1 and includes
 some of the functionality.

 ### Contribution guidelines ###

-If you would like to contribute code and/or test cases to solids4foam, please email philip.cardiff@ucd.ie.
+If you would like to contribute code and/or test cases to solids4foam, please
+email: philip.cardiff@ucd.ie

 ### Who do I talk to? ###

-solids4foam is developed by Philip Cardiff and Zeljko Tukovic
+solids4foam is developed by Philip Cardiff and Zeljko Tukovic.

 Emails: philip.cardiff@ucd.ie and zeljko.tukovic@fsb.hr

 ### Where can I find more information? ###